Nikkhil0646/Nikkhil0646/README.md

 # 💫 About Me:
-👋 Hi, I’m Nikkhil, a self taught full front end dev.
+👋 Hi, I’m Nikkhil, a self taught software developer.

 🌱 I’m currently pursueing my CSE undergrad, having a knowledge of java, python and C++.